 What’s eco driving?
 It means accelerating gently from a standstill, keeping to a constant speed as much as you can, and braking gently when needed.
 It also means being aware of road conditions – ease up on the gas pedal when you see slower traffic in front, or when you see red traffic lights in front.
 According to Toyota, “fuel consumption during “Start/acceleration” makes up about 40% of the whole fuel consumption when driving in the city”.
 “Maintain momentum – keeping the car moving is key in maximizing fuel economy.
 Obviously this depends on traffic conditions” (Andrew Frankel and Rebecca Jackson, record-breaking motor journalists).
 By braking more gently, you minimize brake wear and prolong the life of your brakes.
 You also cut down on air pollution.
 Your engine and suspension system last longer too.
 Eco driving means you can save hundreds of dollars a year on gas.
 Check out this helpful diagram I found, and save big by eco driving:

-5) Maintain Your Tires Well
+5) Maintain Your Tires Well for Safety and Savings

 (This post contains affiliate links.
 I may receive a small compensation if you purchase through these links.
 You do not pay extra.
 Please read my disclosure policy.
 I only recommend products that I trust and have received positive reviews).